onixgod/SOC-Automation-Project/README.md

 -   Rename to "SHA256 Regex"
 -   Input data: Click "+" → Execution argument → Find hash field
 -   **Get Regex from ChatGPT:**
-    -   Prompt: "create a regex to parse the sha256 value of the hash"
+    -   Prompt: "Create a regex to parse the SHA256 value of the hash"
     -   Copy the regex pattern provided
--   Paste regex in Shuffle
+-   Paste the regex in Shuffle
 -   Save workflow and test

 Input data: